stinger222/edu-schedule-constructor/README.md

 </details>

 ## Usage
-  1. Log in using your Google account
+  1. Create an Account or Log in
   2. Add cards of classes that you have
   3. Add class schedule(s) so that app can show you start/end time of each class
   5. Assemble weekly schedule by combining class cards and class schedules for each day individually